HarishK501/word-cloud-python/README.md

 # word-cloud-python
-This is a project where we create a word cloud image using "wordcloud" python package.
+This is a project where we create a word cloud image using ``wordcloud`` python package.